Muradiye Complex: History

 The mosque complex commissioned by Sultan Murad II in Bursa contains twelve tombs (türbe), most belonging to relatives of this sultan.
 Construction of the complex began after the completion of the Yeşil Mosque, which is in the eastern area of Bursa.
 A large earthquake in 1855 damaged much of the Muradiye complex, and restorations were completed in the late nineteenth century.
 A further restoration project was completed in 2015.

-The large complex is composed of the Muradiye Mosque, Muradiye Madrasa, Muradiye Bath, Muradiye Hospice, a fountain, epitaphs, Sultan Murad II's tomb, Şehzade Ahmed's tomb, Cem Sultan's tomb, Şehzade Mahmud's tomb, Şehzade Osman's tomb, Şehzade Mustafa's tomb, Mahidevran Hatun's tomb, Şehzade Mehmed's tomb, Gülşah Hatun's tomb, Ebe Hatun's tomb, Hüma Hatun's tomb, Sittişah Hatun's tomb, the Saraylilar's tomb, and Şirin Hatun's tomb.
+The large complex is composed of the Muradiye Mosque, Muradiye Madrasa, Muradiye Bath, Muradiye Hospice, a fountain, epitaphs, and numerous tombs, among others: Sultan Murad II's tomb, Şehzade Ahmed's tomb, Cem Sultan's tomb, Şehzade Mustafa's tomb, Mahidevran Hatun's tomb, Gülşah Hatun's tomb, Hüma Hatun's tomb, Sittişah Hatun's tomb, the Saraylilar's tomb, and Şirin Hatun's tomb.

 The Mosque was the first project in the complex, completed in 1426.
 The mosque is built in a simplified inverse T plan with a domed portico in front, constructed of brick and with four major domes.
 Hexagonal tiles in turquoise and dark blue decorate the interior.
 There are two minarets, one that is old and one that is new due to collapse from the 19th century earthquake and was rebuilt in 1904.
 A fire damaged the mosque in the early 18th century, and so the mihrab was also rebuilt, in the rococo style.